freemn-del/freemn-del.github.io/Q&A.md

+Which of the following is most useful for quickly checking for SQL injection vulnerability by sending a special character to web applications?

+Ans: `single quotation`

 To protect the enterprise infrastructure from the constant attacks of the evil hacker Ivan, Viktor divided the network into two parts using the network segmentation approach. · In the first one (local, without direct Internet access), he isolated business-critical resources. · In the second (external, with Internet access), he placed public web servers to provide services to clients.
 Subnets communicate with each other through a gateway protected by a firewall.
 What is the name of the external subnet?

 Ans: `Demilitarized Zone`